codefresh-io/docs.codefresh.io/_docs/getting-started/create-a-basic-pipeline.md

 ## Storing Docker images in Codefresh

-If you have been following along so far, you might already be wondering what happens with the resulting Docker image of the each build.
+If you have been following along so far, you might already be wondering what happens with the resulting Docker image of each build.
 The Codefresh build logs show that a Docker image is created after each successful build.
 Where does this image go?

 Codefresh has the unique feature of offering its own built-in storage for Docker images!
 All the images that we have created so far, are stored within your Codefresh account.